 Free Minds bridges that divide by engaging students with important works of literature, philosophy, history, and art, through the intensive, discussion-based seminar experience that is at the heart of a liberal arts education.

 In 2009, Free Minds became a program of the UT Division of Diversity and Community Engagement, maintaining its strong partnerships with ACC and Foundation Communities.
-It moved its home to the Community Engagement Center in East Austin.
+Free Minds now makes its home within Foundation Communities, where the program is more closely embedded in the communities it serves.
+Free Minds relies on partnerships with UT Austin and ACC to maintain the academic rigor which is crucial to the program’s mission.

 Free Minds has expanded its programming over the years to include ongoing support for program alumni through monthly master classes and periodic credit-bearing alumni classes.
 It also launched a series of community writing workshops, offered for free at organizations serving economically disadvantaged populations.
-A formal mentorship program for graduates is planned for development in 2013.
+A formal mentorship program for graduates was also launched in summer 2013.

-Now in its seventh year, Free Minds remains the only program of its kind in Texas.
-The Class of 2013 began classes in August 2012.
+Now in its eighth year, Free Minds remains the only program of its kind in Texas.
+The Class of 2014 began classes in August 2013.